LANDSCAPE RENOVATION CREATES A WELCOMING ENTRANCE

 As a new owner, client did not have septic plans.
 We had the septic inspected to locate the tank and piping.
 Crew dug around the tanks.

-Three ten foot tall viburnums in the driveway circle were successfully transplanted.
+Three ten foot tall viburnums in the driveway circle were successfully transplanted on site.